versatiles-org/versatiles-documentation/compendium/wider_perspective.md

 - **Open Data**: We are strongly committed to unrestricted access to geographic data.
 We support initiatives that encourage data sharing, believing that the free exchange of information enriches public knowledge, spurs innovation and drives societal progress.

-- **Open Source**: VersaTiles is developed in an open, transparent environment where anyone can contribute, review or use the software.
-This openness promotes collaboration, enhances security through auditability, and fosters a vibrant ecosystem of applications, users, and contributors.
+- **Open Source**: VersaTiles is being developed in an open, transparent environment where anyone can contribute, review or use the software.
+This openness promotes collaboration, enhances security through auditability, and fosters a vibrant ecosystem of applications, users and contributors.

 - **Prefer free to open**: While we are committed to openness, we prioritise the creation and use of free standards, data and software whenever possible.
 This commitment ensures that everyone, regardless of resources, can access and contribute to the tools and knowledge.